Author:

 Read more about the topics

-Online entrance interviews take place on 3 July 2023.
-Applicants will be informed of their interview time by the respective faculty.
+Online entrance interviews take place in June or early July.
+Applicants will be informed of their interview date and time by the respective faculty.

 Apply here